Alamofire + AlamofireObjectMapper

 and has an ApiMovieActor

-that is easily converted using map/convert
+array that can be easily converted using map/convert

 .